xp4t/vitis-ai-tf2-pytorch-gpu-docker-fix/README.md

 * Removed all access to `repo.anaconda.com`.
 * Added `conda-forge` and local channel explicitly.
 * Works across CPU, ROCm, and GPU builds.
-* Verified fix for TensorFlow 2 path on Vitis AI.
+* Verified fix for PyTorch path on Vitis AI.

 ---